 To ensure long product life, Yamaha recommends that you use the product and perform the specified periodic inspections and maintenance by correctly following the instructions in the owner's manual.
-Note that if you do not follow these instructions, not only may the product break down, but the warranty will also be voided.
+Any damage resulting from neglect of these instructions is not covered by warranty.